-DETERMINATION DATE: February 27, 2024 PROJECT NUMBER: PRJ2023-003125-(5)
+DETERMINATION DATE: June 18, 2024

+PROJECT NUMBER: PRJ2023-003125-(5)

 PERMIT NUMBER(S): Oak Tree Permit ("OTP") RPPL2023004582

 SUPERVISORIAL DISTRICT: 5

 PROJECT LOCATION: 4010 Fair Oaks Avenue, Altadena

-OWNER: Alan Zorthian APPLICANT: Alan Zorthian
+OWNER: Alan Zorthian

+APPLICANT: Alan Zorthian

 Los Angeles County ("County") completed an initial review for the above-mentioned project.
 Based on examination of the project proposal and the supporting information included in the application, the County proposes that an Exemption is the appropriate environmental documentation under the California Environmental Quality Act (CEQA).
-The project qualifies as Class 1 Exemption - Existing Facilities, Class 2 Exemption - Replacement or Reconstruction, and Class 4 Exemption - Minor Alterations to Land under State CEQA Guidelines Section 15301, 15302, and 15304 because the Project consists of the encroachment into the protected zone of three oak trees on private land, associated with the repair of an existing bridge, with no expansion or development beyond what is existing on the Project Site.
+The project qualifies as Class 1 Exemption - Existing Facilities, Class 2 Exemption - Replacement or Reconstruction, and Class 4 Exemption - Minor Alterations to Land under State CEQA Guidelines Section 15301, 15302, and 15304 because the Project consists of the encroachment into the protected zone of two oak trees on private land, associated with the repair of an existing bridge, and the legalization of the removal of two oak trees, one of which fell in a storm, and the other removed due to poor condition including the danger of collapse due to a deteriorated root system, with no expansion or development beyond what is existing on the Project Site.